mosaicnetworks/evm-lite-js/example/compile-deploy.md

 };
 ```

-Now that we have the scaffolding set up to deploy a contract, we can write a function to deploy the contract
+Now that we have the scaffolding set up to deploy a contract, we can write a function to just that

 ```javascript
 // ...